streamdata-gallery-organizations/aws-waf/_listings/aws-waf/actiondisassociatewebacl-get-openapi.md

         type: string
       - in: query
         name: DefaultAction
-        description: "The action that you want  AWS WAF to take when a request doesnt match the criteria specified in any of the Rule \t\t\tobjects that are associated with the WebACL"
+        description: The action that you want  AWS WAF to take when a request doesnt match the criteria specified in any of the Rule objects that are associated with the WebACL
         type: string
       - in: query
         name: MetricName